Our Fundraising Groups

 Leah's Fairy FundLeah’s Fairy Fund was set up by the family of Leah Martin who was diagnosed with a high-grade medulloblastoma at the age of two.
 Several operations, as well as chemotherapy and radiotherapy, have left Leah with long-term side effects including problems with her speech and mobility.

 M.I.N.EHaving suffered with headaches for many years, Mel Hennessy was diagnosed with two meningioma tumours just a few weeks after miraculously giving birth to her daughter Daisy Boo in 2009.
 Mel has lost the sight in her left eye, but she is just thankful to be alive.
 She wants to do anything she can to raise awareness and funds for brain tumour research.
-Her Umbrella Group name M.I.N.E stands for Money Is Needed Everyday.
-Read Mel's story.
+Her Fundraising Group name M.I.N.E stands for Money Is Needed Every Day.

-Maggie Harvey TrustMaggie is a vivacious and loveable person who lives life to the full.
-Her diagnosis with Glioblastoma Multiforme in 2010 was an unexpected blow that turned her world upside down.
+Maggie Harvey TrustMaggie was a vivacious and loveable person who lived life to the full.
+Her diagnosis with glioblastoma multiforme in 2010 was an unexpected blow that turned her world upside down.
 Determined as ever, Maggie focused on fighting this devastating disease and helping others in a similar situation.
-This determination has been instrumental in the founding of the Maggie Harvey Trust, which has been created to provide much needed funding for research into this form of brain tumour.
-Maggie would like you to be part of her vision and help towards researching causes, treatments and ultimately a cure.
-Read Maggie's story.
+This determination was been instrumental in the founding of the Maggie Harvey Trust, which has been created to provide much needed funding for research into this form of brain tumour.

 Maggie's MemoryMaggie Davis was living in the United States when she was diagnosed with a massive tumour in her brain, not long after her daughter, Clare, had discovered she was pregnant.
 Seven months later and two weeks after the birth of Clare’s son, Maggie passed away in the US having only seen her first grandchild, Jackson, over the internet.